DonFranklie/DonFranklie/README.md

 # Hello there! 👋

-I'm Franklin Makokha, an enthusiastic and aspiring Software Developer on a journey to master the art of Full Stack Software Development.
+I'm Franklin Makokha, an enthusiastic and on a journey to become a 10x Sofware Engineer.

 ## About Me
 - 👀 Exploring the vast world of coding and software development.